kalyanamp/orchestration/README.md

 Orchestration
 =============

 Ansible playbooks and dockerfiles for various products.
+No longer using Vagrant for provisioning.